-These condensed interim consolidated financial statements have been prepared following the same accounting policies and methods of application as those in the Company's audited annual consolidated financial statements for the year ended December 31, 2018 except as noted below.
+These condensed interim consolidated financial statements have been prepared following the same accounting policies and methods of application as those in the Company's audited annual consolidated financial statements for the year ended December 31, 2018 except as noted below

 IFRS 16: Leases has replaced IAS 17 Leases and requires assets and liabilities arising from all leases, with some exceptions, to be recognized on the balance sheet.
 The new standard is effective for annual periods beginning on or after January 1, 2019.
-The Company had no outstanding leases for the periods presented.
+The Company has one lease that must be recognised on the balance sheet under IFRS 16.
+This lease was undertaken in 2019 and therefore no adjustment to the opening balances as of January 1, 2019 was required.